MoralisWeb3/streams-beta/README.md

 Now whenever an ingoing or outgoing transaction involving the address you are monitoring occurs, you will receive a webhook with the transaction details.

+### Important Note

+When events happen on the blockchain you will receive a webhook twice.
+Meaning that you will get the unconfirmed block first and then the confirmed block.

 # Webhook Data

 ## Header